roemer2201/dd-image-mount/README.md

 # dd-image-mount
-mount a partition from from dd image
+print mount commands for partitions from a dd image